mitchtabian/FlutterPlayground/README.md

     - What is the equivalent for Flutter?
 (Think saving user settings)
 13. Caching?
     - How does Flutter handle data persistence?
 (SQLite?...)
+14. Push notifications
+    - I heard this was difficult
+15. Camera preview manipulation
+    1. Is it difficult to get a live preview of camera?
+    2. Compare with CameraX?
+16. Long-running services?
+    - Suppose something that needs to execute even if the app closes or it's in progress when the app closes
+17.